writethedocs/www/docs/conf/portland/2020/news/cfp-reminder.rst

 And if you already have an idea but you’re having a hard time getting your proposal to come together, you can always ask for feedback on the `Write the Docs Slack <https://www.writethedocs.org/slack/>`_.
 The community is there to help!

-We’ll be reviewing all the talk proposals by early February, and will be contacting everyone who submitted a proposal by {{ cfp.notification }}.
+We’ll be reviewing all the talk proposals during this month, and will be contacting everyone who submitted a proposal by {{ cfp.notification }}.

 Get your ticket for the conference
 ----------------------------------